 The Immigration Rules are different to UK tax rules.

-UK tax rules do not require the company’s tax accounts to be submitted straight after a company’s financial year has ended.
+UK tax rules do not require the company’s tax accounts to be submitted straight after a company’s financial year ends.

-Instead, companies have a year or so to file their accounts.
+Instead, companies have 9 months or so to file their accounts.

-Unfortunately, this means that partners who are relying on income from a specified limited company may have to file their company taxes earlier than they normally would.
+Unfortunately, this means that partners relying on income from a specified limited company may have to file their company taxes earlier than they usually would.

-Lewis holds all of the shares of the company that is being included towards the financial requirement.
+Lewis holds all of the shares of the company that is being included in the financial requirement.

-If Lewis wants to submit his partner visa application on 1 January 2020, then the relevant financial year will be 2 July 2018 – 1 July 2019.
+If Lewis wants to submit his partner visa application on 1 January 2024, the relevant financial year will be 2 July 2022 – 1 July 2023.

-If Lewis wants to submit his partner visa application on 5 July 2020, then the relevant financial year will be 2 July 2019 – 1 July 2020.
+If Lewis wants to submit his partner visa application on 5 July 2024, the relevant financial year will be 2 July 2023 – 1 July 2024.

-Step 2 – Total the gross employment income and/or dividend income received in the relevant financial time period
+Step 2 – Total the gross employment income and/or dividend income received in the relevant financial period.

-You must be able to evidence on-going employment and/or dividend income from the specified limited company in order for that income to be included.
+You must be able to evidence ongoing employment and/or dividend income from the specified limited company for that income to be included.

 Barry is the sole owner of Fancy Pencils LTD.

-However, the income from Fancy Pencils is not a source of income on date of application.
+However, the income from Fancy Pencils is not a source of income on the date of application.

 Can I combine specified limited company income with other income sources?